ng-learn-org/ng-learn-org.github.io/_posts/2013-11-26-AngularJS_Workshop_From_Zero_To_Ninja_Turtle_Jr.markdown

         console.log 'Its alive!'
     {% endhighlight %}

-  Lets run 'grunt server' in the terminal.
+  Lets run \'grunt server\' in the terminal.
 This will open a browser with out application.
-Lets open the developer tools and on the console you should find "Its alive!".
+Lets open the developer tools and on the console you should find \"Its alive!\".
   Congratulations.
-You've created your first Angular module.
+You\'ve created your first Angular module.

 ### Is that it?